 You can also order a copy of your LEED professional certificate directly from the Green Building Council Institute.

 From builders and buyers to consumers and corporations, the motivation to go green is everywhere.
 As a result, a number of certifications exist to pursue and verify green building and design.
 Two of the more popular green home building programs are the U.S. Green Building Council’s (USGBC) LEED for Homes Program and the National Association of Home Builders’ (NAHB) National Green Building Certification.
 Both programs require third-party verification from a LEED Green Rater or NAHB Green Verifier.

 LEED Certification Makes You An Invaluable Asset in the Exploding Green Building Industry

 Pop quiz.
 Who wants a job?
 Now who wants a job that pays well?

 The New York Times recently published an article discussing whether or not LEED Certification is actually beneficial to the environment.
 The Times suggested that buildings labeled as LEED certified have not lived up to their "green" expectations.
 Some LEED-certified buildings, in fact, are not very energy efficient.
 In the wake of all the changes abounding from the USGBC about LEED, the Times brings up an interesting discussion: Is LEED really leading, or is there a better green model?

 LEED Online is a rating system selector.
 It manages project details and shows how common details of your project fit into various credits.
 Here are some of LEED Online's other features:

-A LEED consultant is one who discovers and sets LEED goals for a project.
+A LEED consultant is someone who discovers and sets LEED goals for a project.
 He or she works with a group or team to develop effective strategies for reaching the group’s LEED goals.
-The consultant would ultimately be responsible for compiling all documentation, calculations and submittals required for LEED certification.
+The consultant would ultimately be responsible for compiling all documentation, calculations, and submittals required for LEED certification.
 He or she would also draft and submit the LEED certification application to the USGBC.